Raleigh NC Visitors Guide

 (919) 839-4560 | 1025 Blue Ridge Road

-The Raleigh Market is an indoor and outdoor flea market open on weekends rain or shine.
+The Raleigh Market is an indoor and outdoor flea market open on weekends rain or shine, also known as NC’s greatest treasure hunt.
 You can find everything from vintage to handcrafted goods for sale.
-Open Saturday-Sunday, from 9 am to 5 pm.
+Open Saturday and Sunday from 9 am to 5 pm.
 Admission into the market is free for all.

 North Carolina Museum of Art